 10 Outstanding LGBT Teen Reads (from the last 10 years) - From Lambda Literary's Alex Sanchez: "When I wrote my first novel, Rainbow Boys, I was writing the book I wished had been available when I was a teen—a book that would’ve told me: “It’s okay to be who you are.”
 I never imagined that with its 2001 my book would set off an ever-growing parade of LGBT-themed books for and about teenagers."

 Categories: Girls Who Like Girls, Boys Who Like Boys, Trans Interest, Middle School/Pre-Teen, Bi Interest

 •For Jewish LGBTQ Teens and their Teen Allies

-ROCKVILLE OPEN HOUSE: Monthly Meeting (1st Wednesday each month)
+ROCKVILLE OPEN HOUSE: - LGBTQA Jewish Teen Safe Space Monthly Meeting

 Rockville Open House (ROH) is a supervised, safe gathering space for lesbian, gay, bisexual, transgender, queer, questioning,or intersex (LGBTQQI) Jewish teens, and their friends and allies, between the ages of 13-18 yrs old.
-ROH is open once a month, from 7:00-9:00 pm at the Jewish Community Center of Greater Washington Youth Lounge - 6125 Montrose Road, Rockville, MD.
-For more information, please visit us at rockvilleopenhouse.org or facebook.org/rockvilleopenhouse.
+Teens do NOT have to be Jewish to attend.
+ROH is open once a month, at the Jewish Community Center of Greater Washington Youth Lounge - 6125 Montrose Road, Rockville, MD.
+For more information, please visit rockvilleopenhouse.org or facebook.org/rockvilleopenhouse.

 FAIRFAX OPEN HOUSE: Monthly Meeting (Currently on hold)